emilianvrd/Maneuvers/# Fighting moves.md

 1 action\
 You make a powerful strike to push your foe away.
 Make a Melee Strike with a two handed weapon.
 On a success, the target is also moved 2m away from you, or takes a -2 circumstance penalty to AC if the area it would be moved into is occupied.

+### Combat assessment
+1 action\
+You make a telegraphed attack to learn about your foe.
+Make a Melee Strike.
+On a hit, you can immediately attempt a check to Recall Knowledge about the target.
+On a critical hit, you gain a +2 circumstance bonus to the check to Recall Knowledge.

 ### Disarming Twist
 Disarm\
 1 action\